ichangzhi/docker/README.md

 # getting started
 ## download the image
-get the heasoft image from DockerHub by doing
+get the HEAsoft image from DockerHub by doing
 ```bash
 docker pull ichangzhi/hea:heasoft-6.24
 ```